 Georgetown real estate is some of the most expensive in South Carolina, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Georgetown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Georgetown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Georgetown are a mix of both white- and blue-collar jobs.
 Overall, Georgetown is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Georgetown who work in sales jobs (13.40%), management occupations (13.37%), and food service (9.82%).

 Georgetown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.